Goal (sports): Lacrosse

 Lacrosse goals are scored when the ball travels completely past the goal line.
 Goals can be disallowed if there is an infraction by the offensive team.
 The goal in lacrosse is 6 ft tall and 6 ft wide and a net is used to prevent the ball from reentering the field of play.
 Lacrosse goals are not positioned on the end boundary line; play often occurs behind the goal.

 Netball

 In netball, a goal is scored when the ball is shot through a goal ring on a pole.

 Polo

 In polo, a goal is scored if the ball passes completely between the goal posts, regardless of how far off the ground the ball is.
 The ball must be between the goal posts or the imaginary lines extending above the inside edges of the posts.
 A ball passing directly over a goal post does not score a goal.

 The goal structure in Polo consists of two poles, at least 10 ft high and exactly 8 yards apart.
 There is no crossbar and no net is required.
 The height at which a goal may be scored is infinite.

+Hardcourt Bike Polo

+In Hardcourt Bike Polo, a goal is scored if the ball passes completely over the goal line and the shot originated as a "shot" as defined by the rules.
+A shot is made with either end of the mallet head similar to swinging a hammer whereas a shuffle is made with the long side like pushing a broom.
+Traditionally when using a non-netted goal such as two traffic cones the play is continued if the ball is shuffled through the goal of pass through the goal from the opposite direction.
+These non-netted goals are no long regulation in competitive play but are common depending on the resources of a club.